 Skip to main content

 A two-process setup: a Key0 payment gateway (port 3000) in front of a backend API (port 3001).
-Clients never talk to the backend directly — all traffic flows through POST /x402/access.
-After payment, Key0 proxies the request and returns the backend’s response as a ResourceResponse.
+Clients never talk to the backend directly — they call the gateway route they want to buy, Key0 returns a 402, then proxies the request after payment and returns the backend’s response as a ResourceResponse.
 Source: examples/ppr-standalone

 What it demonstrates